 In 2019, Blue Line celebrates an incredible 30 years in publication.
 Looking back, we seem to be hitting 100 per cent with our predictions for the future.
 We have never predicted flying cars, but we did say that a full electric police vehicle will not happen for decades.
 (They won’t.)
 We called out the Carbon Motors E7 as a promise emptier than nitrogen-filled tires.
 The whole thing turned out exactly as we predicted — a scam.
 In consideration that some readers weren’t even born when Blue Line started 30 years ago, let’s have a look back.

-Congratulations to all the winners of Blue Line’s Best Dressed Police Vehicle Awards, which showcases innovative, sustainable and effective designs.
-We look for clear identification, graphic designs that enhance visibility, design elements that show directionality of travel and effective integration of equipment and controls.
-Thank you to everyone who submitted and stay tuned for 2019’s call for submissions.
+Congratulations to all the winners of Blue Line’s Best Dressed Police Vehicle Awards, which showcases innovative and effective designs.
+We look for clear identification, graphic designs that enhance visibility, elements that show directionality of travel and effective integration of equipment and controls.
+A few years ago, we wrote: “Police vehicles are not just transportation; they are the calling cards of a police service to the community.”
+That rings true today.
+Thank you to everyone who submitted.
+Stay tuned to blueline.ca for 2020’s call for submissions later this fall.

 Subscription CentreNew Subscription Already a Subscriber Customer Service View Digital Magazine Renew

-Canadian Critical Incident Stress Congress and Training
+2019 Canadian Critical Incident Stress Congress and Training